 Which Cloud Platform is Best?

-Every company has different needs, and each service provider responds to those requirements differently.
+Every business has different needs, and each service provider responds to those requirements differently.
 For example, a software developer, financial institution, and e-commerce company all use their cloud services in different ways.
-Further, they have different regulatory compliance requirements.
+Furthermore, they have different regulatory compliance requirements.

 Meanwhile, like any other business, cloud services providers may offer similar services but often create their own niche that works best for their ideal buyers.